 Scuba diving is best in the winter or early spring months (Nov-Feb).
 The water has better visibility and the islands are generally more pleasant when it’s not pissing down rain.
 Basically, if you’re willing to put up with some rainy days and slightly less crowded beaches then do so: the jungle is certainly beautiful.

 Also, the higher in altitude that you get, the more the weather changes.
 I can’t give a super accurate country breakdown because it truly depends where in the country you are as to what kind of weather you’ll get.
-Anything by the ocean is going to be more chill and have a less pronounced rainy season.
+Anything by the Pacific ocean is going to be more chill and have a less pronounced rainy season.

 What to Pack for Central America